-Well here are the benefits.
-So far, in terms of evolution of the universe, the Machs principle as unveiled in this paper is really a statement as to information conservation, with Gravtions and Gravitinos being information carriers.
-This Mach's principle application has tremendous implications as far as if QM is essential as to formation of information in early universe physics.

-In addition, we review Gryzinski's inelastic scattering results which have close fidelity to a normally quantum result of inelastic scattering in Atomic hydrogen calculations and suggest that forming Planck's parameter we set as $\hbar(t)$ in this document could also be due to semi classical processes, initially, leaving open the possibility quantum processes, initially are not mandantory in terms of formation of initial formulation of constants put into the Machian relations used in this paper.
+The Machs principle as unveiled in this paper is really a statement as to information conservation, with gravitons and gravitinos being information carriers.
+This Mach's principle application has tremendous implications as far as if quantum mechanics is essential to formation of information in early universe physics In addition, we review Gryzinski's inelastic scattering results which have close fidelity to a normally quantum result of inelastic scattering in atomic hydrogen calculations and suggest that forming Planck's parameter we set as $\hbar(t)$ in this document could also be due to semiclassical processes, initially, leaving open the possibility quantum processes, initially are not mandatory in terms of formation of initial formulation of constants put into the Machian relations used in this paper.